Transform Your Space with Container Gardening on Your Balcony

 • Ensure good drainage – pots must have holes

-• Water early in the morning or late in the evening
+• Water in the early morning or late in the night

 • Use mulch to retain soil moisture